-Once you have identified a commercial real estate asset to purchase, the due diligence period begins.
-Verification begins with everything, including taxes, insurance, and common area maintenance (CAM).
+Once you have identified a commercial real estate asset to purchase, the common area maintenance due diligence period begins.
+Verification begins with everything, including taxes, insurance, and a very important part of this process, common area maintenance (CAM).
 During the due diligence period, you have a set amount of time to complete any investigations planned.
 Use this time wisely and leave no stone unturned.
 You want to confirm all the numbers really make sense, and your investment is a profitable one.

 Expenses included in common area maintenance, in particular, need scrutiny.
 Any number of issues or concerns could be lurking there and could dramatically alter your expected net operating income (NOI).
 It is also better to ask questions when you have a seller who is motivated to answer questions for you.
 After the sale, the motivation will not be there.
 So, ask the questions, learn the nuances, and get the history.
 Do your due diligence.